-- 1. Hook up Tiller Pilot up to Hydrovane tiller - 2.
+- 1. Hook up Tiller Pilot up to Hydrovane tiller extension that you've fabricated (or we have supplied) - 2.
 Vane Locking Pin #60 inserted to hold Top Lever stationary.
 It's a good idea to take the Vane off. - 3.
-Ratio Knob #21 in neutral (far right) position - 4.
-Shaft Locking Pin #61 removed to leave rudder free trailing. - 5.
-Engage Tiller Pilot.
+Ratio Knob #21 in neutral (far right) position

+- 4. Shaft Locking Pin #61 removed to leave rudder free trailing - 5.
+Lock/secure the boat's wheel or tiller so main rudder is fixed - 6.
+Engage Tiller Pilot to control Hydrovane rudder